Akzo Nobel India Q4 net profit rises 27% to Rs 95.4 cr | Headlines

 Akzo Nobel India Q4 net profit rises 27% to Rs 95.4 cr

-It reported a net profit of Rs 290.1 crore in FY22.Its consolidated revenue from operations was Rs 3,802.1 crore in FY23, 20.75 per cent higher than the preceding fiscal.Shares of Akzo Nobel India on Tuesday settled at Rs 2,506.20 on BSE, up 2.75 per cent from the previous close.
+It reported a net profit of Rs 290.1 crore in FY22.Its consolidated revenue from operations was Rs 3,802.1 crore in FY23, 20.75 per cent higher than the preceding fiscal.In FY23 we delivered a record performance in absolute terms across revenue, gross margins and EBIT while continuing to build on our double-digit profitable journey while gaining market share, he said.Meanwhile, in a separate filing, Akzo Nobel India recommended a final dividend of Rs 40- per equity share for the financial year 2022-23.

 - Country: